department-of-veterans-affairs/vets-website/va-gov/pages/download-va-letters/index.md

 ### What types of VA letters can I download using this tool?

-You can download a variety of letters from VA that include information about your benefits and service history.
+You can download a variety of letters from VA that have information about your benefits and service history.

 </section>

-### How do I download a VA award letter or other letter?
+### How do I get started downloading a VA award letter or other kind of letter?

-Before you download your letter, we’ll ask you to review the address we have on file for you.
+You'll use Adobe Reader to download your letter.
+But before you get started, we’ll ask you to review the address we have on file for you.

 This address will be listed on your letter.
-If this address isn’t correct, you can update it.
-But your letter will still be valid even with the incorrect address.
+If the address isn’t correct, you can update it.
+Your letter will still be valid even with an incorrect address.

 **Note:** To download a letter, you’ll need the latest version of Adobe Reader.
 It’s free to download.